cjrace/advent-of-code/2024/README.md

 Following along with the challenges on [adventofcode.com](https://adventofcode.com/).

 Decided (for better or for worse) to try to cycle around a range of languages, testing how well I logic the puzzle and use GitHub Copilot within VSCode to help me figure out the syntax for what I want to write across different languages.
-Coming at it from an R background I'm assuming it might be trickier than I expect to translate the way I program in R to other languages!
+Coming at it from an R background I'm assuming it might be trickier than I expect to translate the way I program in R to other languages, and doing it as a way to expose myself to a range of different ways of approaching code very quickly.

 Plan is to run through the most popular languages (or at least open source ones that I can easily install and run within VSCode) in order until I fail a day (or until I decide it's a silly idea) and then revert to cycling between R (what I know best), Python and TypeScript (what I'm currently learning in other projects).